5 Mental Health Tips

 Whether it’s a ten-minute YouTube yoga routine, a peaceful trail hike, or a jog around campus, moving your body is a proven way to boost your mood.
 One study conducted in May 2020 found that university students who engaged in short-term aerobic exercise experienced improvements in their stress levels and mental health.

-Some popular exercise apps to try include: Nike Training Club, Peloton, and Couch to 5K running app.*
+Some popular exercise apps to try include: Nike Training Club, Peloton, or Active’s Couch to 5K running app.*

 3. Be Kind to Yourself

 You’ve worked hard to get to where you are today, and you should be proud of yourself.
-Be gentle with yourself too, and try to avoid self-criticism.
+Be gentle with yourself, and try to avoid self-criticism.
 Self-compassion means that you accept your imperfections and avoid self-critical or blaming thoughts, and self-compassion exercises are easy to start.

-There are a variety of self-care and self-compassion apps available, including Shine, Longwalks, and Jour.*
+There are a variety of self-care and self-compassion apps available, including Shine and Longwalks.*

 4. Find Connection

 Social connection is a valuable way to improve your mental health and general well-being.
 While international students are living away from home, and typically away from some of their closest family and friends, it is still important to find social connection both nearby and with faraway friends and family.
-Whether you connect through FaceTime or Zoom, old-fashioned letter writing and care packages, or connect with local students—while following COVID-19 protocols—it’s important to engage with others for your mental well-being.
+Whether you connect through FaceTime or Zoom, old-fashioned letter writing and care packages, or by forming new friendships with local students, it’s important to engage with others for your mental well-being.
+Or, consider volunteering: it’s a great way to get to know the community, engage with a cause you care about, and maybe even score some neat perks.

 5. Ask For Help

 Studying abroad has been a positive, life-changing experience for millions of students.
 It presents many fun opportunities and exciting new challenges, but it can also create stress.
-It’s important to know there are ways to help yourself succeed and many resources available to give you the support that you might need!
+It’s important to know there are many resources available to support you.
+You’re not alone.

 Illustration of red pin